Variational message-passing algorithms in graphical models

 • Construct an optimization algorithm for the chosen divergence measure and approximating family.
 Usually this is a fixed-point iteration obtained by setting the gradients to zero.

-• Distribute the optimization across the network, by dividing the network p into factors, and minimizing local divergence at each factor.
+• Distribute the optimization across the network, by dividing the network p into factors, and minimising local divergence at each factor.

 Figure 2: I think the landscape of possible message-passing algorithms looks something like this.
 I am working on the assumption that starting from the red star is the easiest thing to do.